priyankark/CodeAir/README.md

 - `type Hello, World!`: Types the text in your editor
 - `go to line 42`: Moves the cursor to line 42
 - `search TODO`: Searches for "TODO" in the current file
+- 800+ commands supported (list available at [codeair.app](https://www.codeair.app) ).
+- Request new commands by raising an Issue right here.

 ### Capturing Screenshots